 Posada Esperanza is the family shelter of Casa Marianella.
 We are a full-service transitional housing program for immigrant mothers and their children, escaping domestic or cultural violence.
 Occupying four homes in East Austin, we currently house 14 mothers and nearly 30 children!

 Founded in 2003, the shelter began with one small house nestled in East Austin and has now expanded to four beautiful homes.
-At the time, founder Patti McCabe was a yearlong volunteer through AmeriCorps with Casa Marianella — when a family sought shelter with them, in a place catered toward adults.
+At the time, founder Patti McCabe was a year-long volunteer through AmeriCorps with Casa Marianella when a family sought shelter with Casa, a place historically catered toward adults.
 McCabe saw the need for a family shelter in Austin to serve this doubly disenfranchised population, experiencing homelessness and recently immigrating to a new place.
 She dedicated her life to this work and still serves as Program Director.

 To achieve this goal, Posada Esperanza offers case management services to each mother, meeting weekly with a Family Advocate to set goals, navigate the confusing social service system and make an exit plan.
 Each child also works with our Child Advocate to build strong communication with their school and provide them with all the tools possible for success.
 We provide educational classes for our moms each weekday morning, covering English as a Second Language topics, as well as life skills, civics and healthy living.
 Posada also offers after school tutoring and homework help, as well as educational enrichment, crafts and activities to keep our children growing!
 Above all, we strive to have a lot of fun and revel in the joyous moments of community.